-You will have a minimum of a 2:2 Honours degree or equivalent in Drama, Theatre, Performance or a related subject.
-These requirements may be varied, especially in the case of students whose first degree was taken some time ago, or where there is compensatory professional or other relevant experience.
+You should have a minimum of a 2:2 Honours degree or international equivalent in Drama, Theatre, Performance or a related subject.

 Months of entry